 1) Life Reminder

 Present and past reminders can also be searched for easily on the app.
-Most feature is no doubt reliability - I would get the alarm for all reminders I set.
-(Take note to look out for that before downloading any tasks reminder app!)
+And most importantly, it is reliable - I get alarms for all the reminders that I have set.
+(Take note to look out for this before downloading any tasks reminder app.
+Also remember to disable background killing of the app when it's idle on your phone!)

 2) Tasks